javiersoriano/sentinel-training/Modules/Module-3-Analytics-Rules.md

-# LAB 03 - Analytics Rule
+# Module 3 - Analytics Rules

 #### 🎓 Level: 200 (Intermediate)
 #### ⌛ Estimated time to complete this lab: 30 minutes

 ## Objectives

-This exercise guides you through the Analytics Rule part in Azure Sentinel, and shows you how to create diffrent type of rules (Security Detections)
+This module guides you through the Analytics Rule part in Azure Sentinel, and shows you how to create diffrent type of rules (Security Detections)

 #### Prerequisites